Orillusion/orillusion-web/docs/guide/graphics/lighting.md

 | direction  | Vector3 | Read-only property, get the direction vector of the parallel light |
 | castShadow | Boolean | Whether to enable projection, the default `false` is disabled      |

-Normally, the `rotation` of the `Object3D`, where the `direct light` is located is used to control the direction of the light.
+Normally, the `rotation` of the `Object3D`, where the `direct light` is located, is used to control the direction of the light.

 ```ts
 let lightObj = new Object3D();